aimms/documentation/httpclient/http.rst

     The scheme is either ``http`` or its secure counterpart ``https``.
 Typically you always want to use https, unless you run a server locally on your machine.
 The schema is always followed by ``://``.

-All parts of the url are optional, except for the host in the authority and the scheme.
+All parts of the URL are optional, except for the host in the authority and the scheme.
 For the scheme there are only two possible values.
 For the host the set of valid characters is limit to alpha numerical characters plus the ``.`` and ``-``.
 Instead of a host name we can use the `IP address <https://en.wikipedia.org/wiki/IP_address>`_.

 For the path and query more characters are allowed.
 Characters that are not allowed should be percent encode, which means that the *code point* of the character is spelled out as hexadecimal value preceded by a ``%``.

+.. _HTTPClient_WhatIsHTTP_RequestAndResponseMessages:

 Request and response messages
 -----------------------------